-- Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their respective audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; - Reviewed. discussed recommended for approval of the Board of Directors the Company's quarterly and annual consolidated financial statements, and the reports required to be submitted agencies regulatory connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition and that such statements and reports comply with the regulatory requirements of the Securities and Exchange Commission (SEC) and the Philippine Stock Exchange, Inc. (PSE); - Reviewed, discussed and recommended for approval of the Board of Directors the filing of the Company's Corporate Governance Guidelines for Listed Companies Disclosure Template with the PSE, in compliance with the requirement of the said regulatory agency; - Reviewed, discussed and recommended for approval of the Board of Directors amendments to the Company's Amended Manual on Corporate Governance in order to align the provisions thereof with the SEC Memorandum prevailing Circulars affecting the duties of the Compliance Officer, Corporate Secretary and Directors, requirement relating to Director's
+- •Reviewed and approved the scope of audit and audit plans of the External Auditor as well as the Internal Audit Group of the Company, and discussed the results of their respective audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; - Reviewed, discussed and recommended for approval of the Board the Company's 2016 quarterly financial statements and 2015 parent and consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presented a true and balanced assessment of the Company's financial position and condition and that such statements and reports complied with the regulatory requirements of the Securities and Exchange Commission and applicable laws. rules. regulations and issuances of regulatory bodies; - •Implemented a self-assessment procedure by accomplishing the Audit Committee Self-Assessment Form, which is intended to measure compliance of the Committee with its Charter, as well as improve performance of the Committee in accordance with the best practices in corporate governance; and - •Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures were taken to address any concern or issue arising therefrom.

-attandense in Deand Meetic

-attendance in Board Meetings and

-to comply with SEC Memorandum

-Circular No. 9, Series of 2014, which pertains to the

-Amendments to the Revised Code

-of Corporate Governance; and

-Reviewed the adequacy, effectiveness and sufficiency of

-the Company's financial and

-internal controls, risk

-management systems, and control

-and governance processes, and

-ensured that, where applicable,

-necessary measures are taken to

-address any concern or issue

-arising therefrom.

-Nomination Pre-screened and short listed all No material issues, such as issues on
+Nomination (now Pre-screened and short listed all No material issues, such as issues on

-candidates nominated to become a compliance matters were required to
+Corporate Governance candidates nominated to become a compliance matters were required to

-member of the Board of Directors of be addressed by the committee,
+Committee) member of the Board of Directors of be addressed by the committee,

-the Company for 2015, in accordance
+the Company for 2016, in accordance

 with the qualifications and

 disqualifications as provided in the

 By-laws, CG Manual and relevant

 laws and government issuances.

-Remuneration No meeting was held in 2015.
-No material issues, such as issues on
+Remuneration No meeting was held in 2016.

+(equivalent to No material issues, such as issues on

-compliance matters were required to
+Executive compliance matters were required to

-be addressed by the committee.
+Compensation be addressed by the committee.

+Committee)

 Others (specify)